InnerSourceCommons/innersourcecommons.org/content/about/codeofconduct.md

 ---
-title: "InnerSource Commons Code Of Conduct"
+title: "InnerSource Commons Code of Conduct"
 subtitle: ""
 description: "The InnerSource Commons is a growing community of practitioners with the goal of creating and sharing knowledge about InnerSource."
 draft: false